suinkangme/RoadBuddy-HackMcWiCS/README.md

 ## 1. RoadBuddy 🚙

 Drowsy driving accounts for ~20% road accidents in Canada.
 Road Buddy is an application that helps prevent drowsy driving accidents.
-It is for WearOS using Android Studio and Kotlin. <br>
+It is developed for WearOS using Android Studio and Kotlin. <br>

 <img src = "awake.png" width = "300" height = "300" >
 <img src = "sleep.png" width = "300" height = "300" >